“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Retirement Accounts

-When withdrawing money from your retirement accounts before you turn 59.5 years, you will likely be hit with a 10% penalty and immediate payment of taxes, losing the deferred benefit on that amount.
+When withdrawing money from your retirement accounts before you turn 59.5 years old, you will likely be hit with a 10% penalty and immediate payment of ordinary taxes, losing the deferred benefit on that amount.
 Generally, if you withdraw early from a 401K plan or IRA account, you will pay taxes at your marginal tax rate.
 The marginal tax rate is the tax rate paid on the dollar of earnings (e.g., 22%-24%).
 On the other hand, Roth IRAs are treated differently.
 For those accounts, so long as you have had this account for five years or more, you may withdraw contributions you made to your Roth IRA anytime, tax-free and without penalty.

 If you are including retirement accounts in your liquid net worth, you should discount your retirement balances by 25% to be conservative.